 In any professional setting, trust is the foundation that holds a team together.
 Without it, collaboration breaks down, innovation stalls, and productivity suffers.
 One of the most effective ways to build trust in the workplace is through accountability.
 When individuals take ownership of their tasks and mistakes, they send a powerful message of responsibility, transparency, and commitment.
 Accountability isn’t just about being answerable when things go wrong; it’s about demonstrating a willingness to be responsible for the outcomes, both good and bad.

 In a supportive workplace, this kind of accountability not only builds personal credibility but also inspires others to follow suit.
 Colleagues respect and trust someone who can admit a mistake or a shortcoming, and who is also proactive in finding a solution.
-Leaders who hold themselves accountable set the standard for their teams, creating a culture where transparency is valued, and problem-solving becomes a shared responsibility.
+Leaders who hold themselves accountable set the standard for their teams.
+They create a culture where transparency is valued.
+Problem-solving becomes a shared responsibility.

 However, accountability isn’t always easy.
 It requires humility, vulnerability, and the courage to face consequences.
 Yet, when individuals are willing to be open about their errors and the steps needed to rectify them, it strengthens relationships.
 Leadership development books, such as Dare to Lead by Brené Brown, can offer invaluable insights into the importance of accountability and how to embrace it within teams.
 These resources help leaders and employees alike to develop the skills necessary to build a culture of trust and ownership.